 University Health Services provides medical expertise from nationally-certified nurse practitioners, board-certified physicians from the University of Maryland Medical System, and consultation and emergency on-call services.
 UHS is located on the ground floor of Erickson Hall.
 Services include diagnosing and treating acute illnesses and injuries, treating and monitoring of chronic illnesses, immunizations, preventative care, routine gynecological care, allergy shots, laboratory testing, limited pharmacy services, massage, and acupuncture.

-The UMBC Counseling Center is located in the Student Development and Success Center.
-The Center provides free and confidential short-term individual and group counseling for personal, emotional, relationship, substance abuse, and vocational concerns.
+The Counseling Center provides free and confidential short-term individual and group counseling for personal, emotional, relationship, substance abuse, and vocational concerns.
 Psychiatric services are available for students engaged in counseling at the Center.
 In addition, the Center offers workshops on topics like healthy relationships, how to help a friend you are concerned about, stress management, time management, procrastination, test anxiety, motivation, and preparing for finals.

 The Women’s Center at UMBC advances gender equity from an intersectional feminist perspective through programming, support services, and advocacy for marginalized people.
 The Center has a community gathering space, offices, and a lactation space in the lower level of the Commons, next to the Yum Shoppe.
 Women’s Center staff provide resources and support in key areas, including sexual assault prevention and response, women’s leadership, and critical social justice.